 Q. Do you have a most memorable passenger?

-Oh there many but there was one group of passengers in particular on an Adelaide to Perth tour that stand out.
+Oh, there are many.
+But there was one group of passengers in particular on an Adelaide to Perth tour that stand out.
 We had so much fun because they jumped in and got really involved with everything on the trip.
 They helped me with the food preparation and setting up camp, which was not only appreciated as many hands make light work, but this allowed us to see so much more.
-They actually called Hassie to see if I could take them all the way from Perth to Broome but I had to get back to do another tour otherwise I would have done it.
+They actually called Hassie to see if I could take them all the way from Perth to Broome!
+But I had to get back to do another tour; otherwise I would have done it.
 We’d become a little family and that happens a lot on our tours.

 Q. What was your funniest moment on tour?

-I had a guy on board a Adelaide to Perth Tour who loved the movie Priscilla Queen of the Desert.
-So we helped him live out his dream and create a re-enactment of the iconic scene from the movie where the character is dressed up as a drag queen, on top of a bus, singing opera, with his costume flowing in the wind behind him.
-Of course, in our version the bus wasn’t moving but we made sure it was windy enough so it looked like it was.
-He took pictures and enjoyed himself immensely and this was one of those moments you and the other passengers will never forget about their tour across the Nullarbor!
+I had a guy on board an Adelaide to Perth Tour who loved the movie Priscilla Queen of the Desert.
+So we helped him live out his dream and created a re-enactment of the iconic scene from the movie where the character is dressed up as a drag queen, on top of a bus, singing opera, with his costume flowing in the wind behind him.
+Of course, in our version the bus wasn’t moving.
+But we made sure it was windy enough so it looked like it was.
+He took pictures and enjoyed himself immensely.
+This was one of those moments you and the other passengers will never forget about on their tour across the Nullarbor!